 The Department proposes to improve and simplify NSW development standards by repealing SEPP No. 1 - Development Standards and SEPP (Miscellaneous Consent Provisions) 2007.
 The planning provisions contained in these policies will be incorporated in local planning controls.

 Repealing the SEPPs will not result in significant policy change, as the purpose is to update existing local plans to include similar provisions.
 Areas covered by the Standard Instrument Local Environmental Plan already have the equivalent measures in place.
 This means local controls will essentially replace the function of the repealed SEPPs.
 Both SEPPs apply to lands which have been deferred from the Standard Instrument Local Environmental Plan applying in each local government area and a small number of SEPPs.

-The Department of Planning and Environment will work with affected councils to manage the transition of planning provisions into their Local Environmental Plans.
+The Department will work with affected councils to manage the transition of planning provisions into their Local Environmental Plans.